Annual Conferences

 • At our 2007 Workshop on Humiliation and Violent Conflict in New York City , Maggie O'Neill aired the idea to organize a HumanDHS Conference on Humiliation in the UK.
 Also Zinthiya Ganeshpanchan suggests to have one of our Annual connference in the UK, perhaps 2011.

 • At our 2007 Workshop on Humiliation and Violent Conflict in New York City , Florina Benoit added to the call of our Indian members, to organize a HumanDHS Conference on Humiliation in India.
-Also Rina Kashyap kindly offers to host one of our future conferences in New Delhi (2015?)
+Also Rina Kashyap kindly offers to host one of our future conferences in New Delhi.
+And what about Indore with Deepak Tripathi!?

 • Alain d'Iribarne, Administrator of the Fondation Maison des Sciences de l'Homme, FMSH, kindly suggests (21st April 2008) that we have our 10th anniversary conference in 2013 again at the Maison des Sciences de l'Homme in Paris!
 Thank you, dear Alain!